You just booked your first wedding.

 Maybe the grandparents made the bride’s bouquet.
 The groom’s tie might be a hand-me-down or heirloom.
 Perhaps the couple bonded over designing their invitations themselves.

-While they look like simple items, there might be more profound sentimental value.
+While they look like simple items, there might be deeper sentimental value.
 These things serve as important reminders of the personal details of the wedding.
-Include these in your shot list because you’ll never know what emotions may stir from seeing the images.
+Make sure to include these in your shot list because you’ll never know what emotions may stir from seeing the images.

 Bridal Coverage